Going through this complete tutorial, you will learn one of the very important concepts- Python Name Mangling.

-As Python doesn’t have access modifier, you can not restrict the class members getting access outside of the class.
+As Python doesn’t have an access modifier, you can not restrict the class members from getting access outside of the class.

 To overcome this, Python has a concept Name Mangling.

 Don’t bother.
-I will explain it with very simple manner- step-by-step
+I will explain it in a very simple manner- step-by-step

 class myClass: def __init__(self): self.x=10 self.__y=20 obj=myClass() print(obj.__y)